Solution theory of fractional SDEs in complete subcritical regimes: Applications to transport and continuity equations

-\paragraph{Acknowledgments.} MG thanks Konstantinos Dareiotis for valuable discussions during the development of the parallel article \cite{multi}.
-MG was funded by the Austrian Science Fund (FWF) Stand-Alone programme P 34992.
-LG was funded by the DFG under Germanys Excellence Strategy - GZ 2047/1, project-id 390685813 and later by the SNSF Grant 182565 and by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number M822.00034 through the project TENSE.
-The authors thank the institutions MFO Oberwolfach and TU Wien for their hospitality during their research visits.
+\paragraph{Financial support.} MG was funded by the Austrian Science Fund (FWF) Stand-Alone programme P 34992.
+LG was funded by the DFG under Germanys Excellence Strategy - GZ 2047/1, project-id 390685813 and later by the SNSF Grant 182565 and by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00034 through the project TENSE.